Non-linear parabolic PDEs with rough coefficients and critical data: existence, uniqueness and regularity of weak solutions: Introduction

 Usual SIOs correspond to the case $q = r$, and this is a special instance of our result.
+In applications to parabolic PDEs, the integrability parameter $r$ is restricted in terms of parabolic Sobolev conjugates of $q$.
 Owing to the theorem, the losses in the local integrability parameter $q$ and in the weight parameter $\beta$ caused by the non-linearity $\phi$ can indeed be compensated.
 To gain in the global integrability parameter $p$, we use the \enquote{Hardy--Sobolev}-type embedding in Proposition~\ref{prop:Z_space_embedding}.
 Hence, non-linear terms can be effectively controlled in weighted $\Z$-spaces.

-In applications to parabolic PDEs, the integrability parameter $r$ is restricted in terms of parabolic Sobolev conjugates of $q$.
-To push things further in order to reach local boundedness of solutions to rough non-linear PDEs, we provide a \emph{bootstrapping version} of the extrapolation result in Corollary~\ref{cor:SIO_local}, which relaxes the tight relation between the different integrability parameters, and is hence applicable in the non-linear iteration argument presented in Proposition~\ref{prop:RD_bootstrapping}.

 \begin{remark}[Limitations of parabolic Sobolev embeddings] The parabolic Sobolev embeddings in~(a) are the foundation of the maximal regularity approach~\cite{HNVW3,DHP,MovingInterface,CL94,PSW,PW_Addendum}, in which one proves mixed weighted $\L^p_t(\L^q_x)$ estimates.
 This approach allows one to obtain good results for the Laplace operator (that is, when $A \equiv \Id$) or, by perturbation techniques, for $-\Div(A\nabla)$ when $A$ possesses some regularity~\cite{Dong-Kim-ARMA,Krylov}.
 However, when $A$ is only measurable, the parameter $q$ cannot be taken large for the operator $\nabla (\partial_t - \Div(A\nabla))^{-1}$ used in the maximal regularity approach.
 Therefore, since Sobolev embeddings become powerful only when the integrability parameter $q$ can be taken large,~(a) does not provide sufficient hypercontractivity in the case of rough coefficients.
 For instance, important cases such as the Allen--Cahn non-linearity $\phi(u) = -u^3 + u$ cannot be considered by the maximal regularity approach in the physical dimension $n = 3$ when the coefficients are rough, see for instance~\cite{AV_var}. \end{remark}